 Bacterial endotoxin test by Chrmogenic LAL Endotoxin Test Method

-The kinetic chromogenic endotoxin test is reaction between bacterial endotoxin present in a test material and a synthetic chromogenic LAL reagents.
+The kinetic chromogenic endotoxin test is a reaction between bacterial endotoxin present in a test material and synthetic chromogenic LAL reagents.
 Color changes if endotoxin is present in the test material.
 Test sensitivity depends upon the specific lysate used.
 Lowest detection limit in case of kinetic chromogenic test is 0.005 EU/ml.

 Bacterial endotoxin test by Turbidimeteric LAL Endotoxin Test Method

 Turbidimetric endotoxin test determines the cloudiness of the solution.
-If endotoxin present, clotting of the solution results in cloudiness which reduces the transmittance of light when observed under spectrophotometer.
+If endotoxin is present, clotting of the solution results in cloudiness which reduces the transmittance of light when observed under spectrophotometer.
 Test sensitivity depends upon the specific lysate used.
 Lowest detection limit in case of turbidimeteric endotoxin test is 0.005 EU/ml as compared to 0.03 EU/ml in case of gel clot endotoxin test method.

 Sample Requirements - Endotoxin Testing

 USP requires 3% of the production lot with a minimum of 3 and maximum of 10 devices to be pooled and tested.
-For liquid samples, a minimum of 5 ml is required and powder sample require enough material to reconstitute into a minimum of 5 ml pyrogen-free water.
-Initial validation on 3 lots must be performed in order to validate the mehod of testing for a given product.
+For liquid samples, a minimum of 5 ml is required and powder samples require enough material to reconstitute into a minimum of 5 ml pyrogen-free water.
+Initial validation on 3 lots must be performed in order to validate the method of testing for a given product.

 Turnaround Time - Endotoxin Testing

 Frederick Bang in the early 1950's discovered that the horseshoe crab's blood cells, called amoebocytes, contain a clotting agent that attaches to dangerous endotoxins produced by gram negative bacteria.
 The test was accepted by the United States Food and Drug Administration (FDA) in 1983 as a standard test for endotoxins.
-FDA established guidelines for LAL testing of pharmaceuticals and medical devices in 1987.
+The FDA established guidelines for LAL testing of pharmaceuticals and medical devices in 1987.

 Endotoxin is an essential lipopolysacchride (LPS) component of the cell wall of Gram-negative bacteria which elicits a pyrogenic response when injected into the human bloodstream.
 They are also toxic to cells grown in tissue culture conditions.
 When the bacterial cell dies, the membrane of the cell ruptures and endotoxins are released into the surrounding environment.
 This can cause contamination that may have adverse effects on a variety of applications and experiments.
 Endotoxins can be found in the air, water, soil, via human contact, and any non-sterile environment.